What are my rights?

 A living will sets out a person’s wishes in case of illness, injury or disability.
 For example, it might spell out treatments they don’t want in an end-of-life situation.

 In other words, a will impacts what happens after you die.
 A living will comes into play before you die.

 Another key difference is that a will is a legal document, but a living will is not a legally binding document in British Columbia.

 There are other legal documents that can be used instead.
 With an advance directive, you can set out your instructions for end-of-life care.
 With a representation agreement, you can appoint another person to make health care decisions for you if you can’t make them yourself.

 Do I need to write a new will if I move between provinces?

 It’s always a good idea to write a new will if you move between provinces.
 If someone dies in BC but had a valid will in another province, the executor may be able act on the will.
 But the process may be more complicated.

 You can prepare a new will at any time.
-If your original will is in paper form, you can change the existing one by signing a separate document, called a codicil.
+If your original will is in paper form, you can change it by signing a separate document, called a codicil.
 Learn how to change or cancel your will.
 (It is almost always preferable to prepare a new will if possible.)